Automotive Engineers

 Introduction

 Automotive engineers are employed by car and truck manufacturers as well as parts suppliers to design and build entire vehicles or individual parts or systems.
-They may work on the vehicle's engine design, aerodynamics, performance and fuel efficiency, safety features, ergonomics, and more.
-Approximately 257,900 industrial engineers are employed in the United States, and about 18 percent work in the transportation equipment manufacturing sector.
+They may work on the vehicles engine design, aerodynamics, performance and fuel efficiency, safety features, ergonomics, and more.
+Approximately 13,300 engineers are employed in the motor vehicle manufacturing sector in the United States, while others work for companies that provide services to this sector.

 Quick Facts